macmade/XS-Labs-Style-Guide/README.md

 <a name="c-19"></a>
 ### 19. Inline functions

-Inline functions should generally avoided, unless there's a very good and specific reason to make them inline.
+Inline functions should generally be avoided, unless there's a very good and specific reason to make them inline.

 <a name="c-20"></a>
 ### 20. Dereferencing